 - Using ray-traced rendering with beveling and extrusion

 - Touring Imagineer Systems mocha AE and Adobe SpeedGrade

 - Round-tripping between After Effects and MAXON CINEMA 4D

-(music playing) Hi!
-I am Chris Meyer of Crish Design, and I'd like to show you how to take advantage of some of the most important new features included in After Effects CS6.
+(upbeat music) - Hi, I'm Chris Meyer of Crish Design, and I'd like to show you how to take advantage of some of the most important new features included in After Effects CS6.
 Now, after they released CS5 the Adobe After Effects team actually split into two parts.
-One part of the team had 12 months to work on the new features that were included in CS5.5, such as improvements of 3D lights, some new menu commands for the camera, a new stereo camera rig, warp stabilizer, et cetera, while the other part of the team had 24 months to work on some really big futures that made their way into CS6.
+One part of the team had 12 months to work on the new features that were included in CS5.5, such as improvements of 3D lights, some new menu commands for the camera, a new stereo camera rig, warp stabilizer, et cetera, while the other part of the team had 24 months to work on some really big features that made their way into CS6.